GastonZalba/ol-dji-geozones/README.md

 #### dronesToDisplay

 Use a custom drone list to show in the select.
-See [drone](#drone-2) for the complete list.
+If not provided, we use all the available drones See [drone](#drone-2) for the complete list.

 Type: [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;Drone>